mattkieblesz/cloud-starter-kit/README.md

 # Cloud Starter Kit

+This project is in active development.

-The goal of this project is to provide full technology stack for robust web application development and deployment and yet allow to make changes easily.
+The goal of this project is to provide an easy way to start your own feature rich cloud with as little overhead as possible.
+Some of the desired objectives of this project are following.

-Another intention is to make it interesting, easy to play with and learn.
-This are desired project features which will be implemented in my free time.

-**General**
+* quickly compose your tech stack for desired, user testable, production ready features
+* fast configuration using component/container based approach

-* always latest stable versions of everything
+* always latest stable version of everything
+* best coding standards
+* easily create and allow to change infrastructure
+* vendor agnostic
-* easily customizable tech stack
+* user testable example for each component of tech stack
-* plug and play
-* optimized for high traffic
-* cost effective cloud production provider
+* cost effective production resource provider
 * secure workflow ready to use by larger teams
-* you don't need to spend a buck to test simulated production and development environments

-**Client**
+* development, staging and production environments with just a few commands
+* make it interesting

+## Cloud web service solutions

-* MVC on client side
+* isomorphic mvc app on client and server side
 * HTML/CSS framework of your choice
 * designed for screens of all sizes
-* test first setup

 **Server**

 * restful API
 * oauth2 server implementation
 * search of your choice
-* isomorphic MVC thanks to client framework of your choice
+* isomorphic MVC app thanks to client framework of your choice
 * queuing infrastructure
 * email server
 * message queuing